Did you know that the District requires a RPP backflow protection device at all properties?

 A RPP backflow prevention device needs to be located as close as practical to the user's connection and installed a minimum of 12 inches above grade and not more than 36 inches above grade measured from the bottom of the device and with a minimum of 24 inches side clearance.
 The residential water supply must have a minimum separation to any OWTS as specified in the District’s Title IV – Onsite Wastewater Management Code.

-Once devices are installed, they must be tested by a certified backflow testing specialist within 24 hours with the results immediately submitted to the District.
-After installation, the device must be tested annually by a certified backflow testing specialist with the results immediately submitted to the District.
+Once a device is installed, it must be tested by a certified RPP backflow testing specialist within 24 hours and annually thereafter, with all results immediately submitted to the District.
 You are not required to use the District, but the District does provide backflow testing services so please contact us to schedule.
-Otherwise, a list of certified backflow testing specialists is available on the District’s website at: https://stinsonwater.org/learning-center/professional-services-directory/
+Otherwise, a list of certified backflow testing specialists is available here: https://stinsonwater.org/learning-center/professional-services-directory/

 Questions?